hariharansr2004/Java-Cheat-Sheet/README.md

 A class loader is an object that is responsible for loading classes.
 It Finds and Loads Java Classes!
 - Class loaders are part of the Java Runtime Environment.
 - When the JVM requests a class, the class loader tries to locate the class and load the class definition into the runtime using the fully qualified class name

-Three Types
+**Types**
-- System Class Loader - Loads all application classes from CLASSPATH
+**Bootstrap Class Loader** - This is the root class loader.
+It is the superclass of Extension Class Loader and loads the standard Java packages like java.lang, java.net, java.util, java.io, and so on.
-- Extension Class Loader - Loads all classes from extension directory
+**Extension Class Loader** - This is the subclass of the Bootstrap Class Loader and the superclass of the Application Class Loader.
+This loads the extensions of standard Java libraries which are present in the $JAVA_HOME/jre/lib/ext directory.
-- Bootstrap Class Loader - Loads all the Java core files
+**Application Class Loader** - This is the final class loader and the subclass of Extension Class Loader.
+It loads the files present on the classpath.
 Order of execution of ClassLoaders
 - JVM needs to find a class, it starts with System Class Loader.
 - If it is not found, it checks with Extension Class Loader.